 Test sets were printed on a HP LaserJet P3015 using Windows 7 and Acrobat Reader 10.1.2.
-Test samples were printed in default mode for plain paper, using the latest print driver available from HP's web site at the time of printing on Hammermill Fore MP test sets were reviewed to ensure that the test samples were rendered as intended.
+Test samples were printed in default mode for plain paper, using the latest print driver available from HP's web site at the time of printing on Hammermill Fore MP 20lb., 96 Brightness, plain office paper.
+All printing was performed by spencerLAB and test sets were reviewed to ensure that the test samples were rendered as intended.